mishamyrt/react-dnd-experiments/README.md

 Implement a kanban board where user cards are separated by status.
 Cards can be dragged and dropped between statuses, but not re-sorted within a single status.

 When a card is grabbed, the statuses to which it can be dragged should be highlighted.
 If the card has been dragged to a status to which migration is allowed, a confirmation modal window should be displayed.
 If the status is not allowed, then nothing is displayed and the card is returned to its original position.
+After closing the modal window we don't have to move the card, we expect the backend to do it.

 ### Available transitions